How much does your toddler help around the house?

 4. Make Them Love Their Environment

-I don’t know about you, but when I don’t care much about something, I am naturally not as interested to maintain or improve it.
+I don’t know about you, but when I don’t care much about something, I am naturally not as interested in maintaining or improving it.
 It’s not a trait I’m especially proud of, but it’s one we all share.
 Little kids have it in spades.
 Therefore, caring for their environment as well as for themselves needs to be taught by us parents.

 - Talk to your kids about how beautiful and fun their environment is.
 Talk about how important it is for a family to take care of their home so everyone can be comfortable and happy.